Romania Wedding Traditions: What to Expect & What Gifts to Bring

 Alina&Calin_petrecere015

-The restaurant, waiting for the guests.
-The table of the bride, groom and godparents is always in a central location.
+The venue of our wedding, waiting for the guests.
+The table of the bride, groom, and godparents is always in a central location.

 alina&calin_petrecere094